 OrbixSSL ships a version of the openssl program that is available from the OpenSSL project.
 OpenSSL is a publicly available implementation of the SSL protocol.
-Consult the OpenSSL.cpr file that is provided with OrbixSSL for information about the copyright terms of OpenSSL.
+Consult the notices.txt file that is provided with OrbixSSL for information about the copyright terms of OpenSSL.

-The openss1 program consists of a large number of utilities that have been combined into one program.
-This appendix describes how you use the openss1 program with OrbixSSL when managing X.509 certificates and private keys.
+The openssl program consists of a large number of utilities that have been combined into one program.
+This appendix describes how you use the openssl program with OrbixSSL when managing X.509 certificates and private keys.